nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:
 * `customise show a/` The application now shows addresses in the contact list.
+* `customise show p/ t/` The application now shows phone numbers and tags in the contact list.

 ### Customise Order of Details: `customise order`